James Musa: Colorado Springs Switchbacks (2023 – 2024)

 Musa signed with Colorado Springs Switchbacks on 18 November 2022.
 Musa made a total of 20 league appearances over the 2023 and 2024 USL Championship seasons for Colorado Springs.
 The team announced his departure on 28 June 2024.

-Indy Eleven (2024 – present)
+Indy Eleven (2024 – 2025)

 On 28 June 2024, USL Championship club Indy Eleven announced they had signed Musa in a transfer from Colorado Springs Switchbacks.
 He made his debut for the Indianapolis-based club on 5 July, in a 3–3 draw at Rhode Island FC.
 Musa scored his first goal for the club on 8 October in a 1–0 victory at Loudoun United FC.
 He ended the season with nine total appearances for the club, including the club's playoff loss to Rhode Island FC and historic run to the semifinals in the Open Cup.
 On 20 November 2024, Indy Eleven announced that Musa would remain with the club for the 2025 season.

 Musa scored his second goal for Indy Eleven, and his first of the 2025 season, on 16 August 2025 in a 3–2 loss at Loudoun United.

+Fort Wayne FC (2026 – present)

+On January 31, 2026 USL League One club Fort Wayne FC for their Inaugural season.